nicopap/elm-eureka/README.md

 ## Current features

-* A lexer capable to tokenize all elm constructs from a character iterator.
+* A lexer capable of tokenizing all elm constructs from a character iterator.

-* A parser that doesn't do a lot: parses the module declaration, possibly the module declaration if it exists, and the import declarations.
+* A parser capable of parsing:
+	* Module declarations
+	* Documentation comments
+	* Import declarations
+	* Type declarations

 ## Implementation